beatrizsmerino/adventjs/challenge-05/README.md

 # Challenge 05

+I can't wait to open the presents 🎁!
+I'm so nervous that I can't stop counting the days to go 🤣 Can you help me by creating a schedule?
+Come on!

 ## Description

 With the emotion, we are already starting to **count the days of the calendar until December 25 📆**.